Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Dodge Ram Promaster van conversions:

-• Does not come with a factory 4x4 or AWD option and at the moment, it is not possible to do an aftermarket 4x4 conversion.
+No factory 4x4 or AWD option and at the moment it’s not possible to do an aftermarket 4x4 conversion.

-• FWD which actually isn't as beneficial as it sounds - most of your weight will be in the back in your campervan.
+FWD which isn’t as beneficial as it sounds - most of your weight will be in the back in your campervan.

 What’s my van conversion budget?

-Considering your budget is a crucial factor when building a campervan conversion.
-Mercedes Sprinter, Ford Transit, and Ram Promaster each fall into different price categories, thus offering various options for prospective buyers.
+Your budget is a big factor when building a campervan conversion.
+Mercedes Sprinter, Ford Transit and Ram Promaster each fall into different price categories so there’s something for everyone.

 Mercedes Sprinter conversions are on the higher end of the spectrum.
-Its price reflects its premium build quality, extended customization options, superior performance, longest van for conversions, and strong resale value.
-However, it does come with a high initial cost and potentially more complex maintenance.
+Its price reflects its premium build quality, extended customization options, better performance, longest van for conversions and strong resale value.
+But it’s more expensive to buy and potentially more maintenance.

-Ford Transit represents the middle ground in terms of price.
-It's a more affordable alternative to the Sprinter, yet provides excellent fuel efficiency, is easier to drive and park, and offers a decent amount of customization.
-However, it may have limited storage space compared to other options.
+Ford Transit is the middle ground in terms of price.
+It’s more affordable than the Sprinter, has good fuel efficiency, easier to drive and park and decent customization.
+But limited storage space compared to others.

 How much does a van conversion cost?
-What is your plan?
+What’s your plan?

-When considering your budget for your van conversion, it's vital to factor in not only the initial purchase of the vehicle but also the subsequent costs associated with the actual conversion.
+When considering your budget for your van conversion you need to factor in not only the purchase of the vehicle but also the costs of the actual conversion.

-If you're partnering with a custom conversion company, be sure to inquire about their pricing structure and what the quoted price includes for the full conversion.
-Does it cover all necessary labor and materials?
-Are there potential additional costs for custom features or specific design requirements?
-Custom conversions start at roughly $50,000 USD for a reputable high-quality van conversion company.
+If you’re working with a custom conversion company be sure to ask about their pricing structure and what the quoted price includes for the full conversion.
+Does it cover all labor and materials?
+Are there additional costs for custom features or specific design requirements?
+Custom conversions start at around $50,000 USD for a reputable high quality van conversion company.

-For DIY enthusiasts, the costs can vary dramatically based on the complexity of your chosen design, the materials you plan to use, and whether you opt for a modular interior systems kit like those offered by Adventure Wagon or similar brands that offer a base camp package.
-These kits can simplify the build process, but it's important to check if these kits are compatible with the van model you plan to purchase.
+For DIY enthusiasts the costs can vary greatly depending on the complexity of your design, the materials you plan to use and if you’re using a modular interior systems kit like Adventure Wagon or similar brands that offer a base camp package.
+These kits can simplify the build process but make sure to check if these kits are compatible with the van model you plan to buy.

-Remember, a DIY build might seem economically advantageous initially, but without proper planning and a realistic budget, costs can quickly escalate.
-Thus, it's important to plan meticulously, anticipate possible hidden costs, and always have a contingency fund for unexpected expenses.
+Remember a DIY build might seem economical at first but without proper planning and a realistic budget costs can quickly add up.
+So plan carefully, anticipate hidden costs and always have a contingency fund for unexpected expenses.

-In either case, considering these aspects from the outset can help you avoid unpleasant financial surprises down the road.
-Your van conversion journey should be an exciting adventure, not a stress-inducing financial burden.
-Plan wisely, budget realistically, and enjoy the process!
+Either way considering these factors from the start can help you avoid financial surprises down the road.
+Your van conversion journey should be an adventure not a financial burden.
+Plan wisely, budget realistically and enjoy the process!

-Am I interested in a new or used conversion van?
+Do I want a new or used conversion van?

-Purchasing a new or used van for conversion into a camper van presents its own set of advantages and challenges.
+Buying a new or used van for conversion into a campervan has its own pros and cons.

-However, a new van will undoubtedly cost more upfront, and let’s not forget the current situation of significant backlogs for new Ford Transits across North America, resulting in long waiting periods.
-Another point to consider is the depreciation hit.
-A new vehicle depreciates significantly as soon as it is driven off the lot, which is a factor to consider if resale value is important to you.
+When buying new one of the main benefits is you’re starting with a clean slate.
+The vehicle is brand new and there’s no history of wear and tear or potential hidden issues that can surface later on.
+Plus new vans come with manufacturer warranties so you’re covered in case of any mechanical issues.But a new van will cost more upfront and let’s not forget the current situation of long waiting periods for new Ford Transits across North America.
+And don’t forget the depreciation hit.
+A new vehicle depreciates as soon as it’s driven off the lot which is a factor to consider if resale value is important to you.

-Opting for a used van can be a more affordable route, and you might find some already converted vans on the market, which could save you time and effort.
-A used van might also have lower insurance rates, contributing to some minimal long-term savings.
+Going for a used van can be more affordable and you might find some already converted vans on the market which can save you time and effort.
+A used van might also have lower insurance rates which is some minimal long term savings.

-However, at the time of updating this article, the used vehicle market is currently experiencing a surge in prices due to a global shortage of semiconductors affecting new car production, making used cars more expensive than they've been in recent years.
+But at the time of updating this article the used vehicle market is experiencing a surge in prices due to a global shortage of semiconductors affecting new car production making used cars more expensive than they’ve been in recent years.
 Another downside of a used van is the risk of pre-existing issues or damage that might not be immediately apparent.
 A used van may also require more maintenance and repairs than a new one.

-In conclusion, your decision to buy a new or used van for conversion will depend on your budget, timeline, and comfort level with potential maintenance issues.
-It can be beneficial to consult with a conversion specialist or mechanic, and always get any used vehicle thoroughly checked before purchasing.
+In summary your decision to buy a new or used van will depend on your budget, timeline and comfort level with maintenance issues.
+It’s good to consult with a conversion specialist or mechanic and always get any used vehicle thoroughly checked before buying.

 Do I need an all-wheel-drive campervan?

-Choosing whether to invest in an all-wheel-drive (AWD) in your campervan is a critical decision and largely depends on where and how you plan to use your van.
-Ram Promaster, while not offering AWD, has a front-wheel-drive (FWD) system which can handle regular road conditions well and offers better handling.
+Choosing whether to invest in an all-wheel-drive (AWD) in your campervan is a big decision and largely depends on where and how you plan to use your van.
+Ram Promaster doesn’t offer AWD but has a front-wheel-drive (FWD) system which can handle regular road conditions well and is better handling.

-However, for more challenging terrains or harsh weather conditions, AWD would be more advantageous.
-Recently, Mercedes transitioned their Sprinter van from a 4x4 setup to an AWD system that enhances its off-road capabilities while maintaining fuel efficiency.
-Ford Transit also offers an AWD option, providing an excellent balance between on-road comfort and off-road performance.
-In essence, your choice should align with your travel lifestyle, budget, and the environments you'll be traversing.
+But for more challenging terrain or harsh weather conditions AWD would be more beneficial.
+Recently Mercedes transitioned their Sprinter van from a 4x4 to an AWD system that enhances its off-road capabilities while maintaining fuel efficiency.
+Ford Transit also offers AWD option which is a great balance of on-road comfort and off-road performance.
+So your choice should align with your travel lifestyle, budget and the environments you’ll be driving in.

-Determining whether your van life will be full time or part time can significantly impact your space requirements in a campervan.
-Full-time van living demands more space, as the van becomes your primary residence and needs to store all your possessions, from clothing and kitchenware to possibly a workspace.
-You’ll also need to consider room for essential facilities like a bed, a toilet, and potentially a shower.
-Prioritizing space-efficient designs and storage solutions can help maximize the use of limited space.
+Full-time van life requires more space as the van is your primary residence and needs to store all your belongings from clothes and kitchenware to possibly a workspace.
+You’ll also need to consider space for essential facilities like a bed, toilet and possibly a shower.
+Space efficient designs and storage solutions will help maximize the use of limited space.

-On the other hand, part-time van living often requires less space, as it is typically used for shorter trips or weekend getaways.
-You may not need as many amenities, and your packing will likely be more compact and temporary.
-Regardless, efficient utilization of space remains crucial to maintaining a comfortable and functional living environment inside the van.
+Part-time van life requires less space as it’s used for shorter trips or weekend getaways.
+You may not need as many amenities and your packing will be more compact and temporary.
+But space efficiency is still crucial to have a comfortable and functional living space inside the van.

-Ultimately, your space requirements will be a balancing act between comfort, functionality, and the duration of your van life journey.
+Ultimately your space requirements will be a balancing act between comfort, functionality and the length of your van life journey.

-What will your average length of trip be?
+How long will your average trip be?
 Will you be near civilization and amenities?

-Additionally, think of your lifestyle, as we talk about in our 'What bus is the best for skoolie conversion?' guide.
+Also think of your lifestyle as we discuss in our ‘What bus is the best for skoolie conversion?’ guide.
 Are you going to the gym daily and can use their facilities to save space and money on your van conversion?

-How many people will be travelling with you?
+How many people will be traveling with you?
 Do you need to add extra seating and bed options?

-If you answered yes, you need to take the convertible interior space into consideration as every inch counts in these small spaces.
-A longer-wheelbase conversion van might be a better option for you especially if you need to sleep up to four people.
+If yes you need to consider the convertible interior space as every inch counts in these small spaces.
+A longer wheelbase conversion van might be a better option for you especially if you need to sleep up to four people.

-Are you planning on going off-roading and taking my van conversion to paths less travelled?
+Will you be off-roading and taking my van conversion to paths less traveled?

-If you answered yes, you might need to consider a 4x4 or AWD option.
-These are only available with Sprinter van conversions and the Ford Transit van conversions newer than 2020.
-However, a 2WD van with the weight of the conversion in the cargo bay, and some aftermarket upgrades, will take you most places.
-Regardless of your chassis choice, if you plan on getting off of the pavement, you’ll want to consider some suspension and wheel/tire upgrades!
+If yes you might need to consider a 4x4 or AWD option.
+These are only available with Sprinter van conversions and Ford Transit van conversions newer than 2020.
+But a 2WD van with the weight of the conversion in the cargo bay and some aftermarket upgrades will take you most places.
+Regardless of your chassis choice if you plan on getting off the pavement you’ll want to consider some suspension and wheel/tire upgrades!

-Are there height restrictions where you live that you'll need to take van height into consideration?
+Are there height restrictions where you live that you’ll need to consider van height?

-If so, a shorter van like a low/medium roof Ford Transit or Mercedes Metris and Ford Transit Connect might be a smarter option for your van conversion.
-Keep in mind these options also greatly limit your van conversions interior space.
+So a shorter van like a low/medium roof Ford Transit or Mercedes Metris and Ford Transit Connect might be a better option for your van conversion.
+Keep in mind these options also limit your van conversions interior space.

 A great option with these vans is adding a pop-top!
-But these can increase the work and cost of your conversion significantly.
-However, this along with the interior conversion of one of these micro van conversions can come in at a more affordable price than the cost of a high-roof cargo van.
+But these can add to the work and cost of your conversion.
+However this along with the interior conversion of one of these micro van conversions can come in at a lower price than a high-roof cargo van.

-Where will you be travelling in your van conversion?
+Where will you be traveling in your van conversion?

-If you plan on adventuring south of the US border where diesel options are limited, you may want to steer towards a gas option for your van conversion.
+If you’ll be traveling south of the US border where diesel options are limited you may want to opt for a gas option for your van conversion.

-Dealerships and service stations, this is also something you want to consider for the maintenance of your van conversion.
-Breakdowns and maintenance are a part of any vehicle, mitigate risk before you make your investment.
-Ford and Dodge can be fixed at virtually all mechanic shops whereas a Sprinter Van conversion requires a dealership or a specialty mechanic that charges premium rates.
+Dealerships and service stations, this is also something to consider for the maintenance of your van conversion.
+Breakdowns and maintenance are part of any vehicle, mitigate risk before you make your investment.
+Ford and Dodge can be fixed at virtually any mechanic shop whereas a Sprinter Van conversion requires a dealership or a specialty mechanic that charges premium rates.

 What brings the comforts of home to your campervan?

-Think of the belongings you can't currently live without.
+Think of the things you can’t live without.
 What do you use every day?

 Do you want a big stainless steel sink to wash dishes and a bigger shower so you feel at home?
-You're going to need a bigger kitchen galley to fit that sink and you'll wanna think about adding a bigger fresh water tank for those showers!
+You’ll need a bigger kitchen galley to fit that sink and you’ll wanna think about adding a bigger fresh water tank for those showers!

-We had a client that was compelled to bring her sewing machine!
-So naturally, we built a custom cabinet for her.
+We had a client that wanted to bring her sewing machine!
+So naturally we built a custom cabinet for her.

-Overall, there is no bad choice for your van conversion, only personal ones.
-Each van has it's pros and cons and your choice is dependant on your use.
+There is no bad van for your conversion, only personal ones.
+Each van has it’s pros and cons and your choice is dependent on your use.

-After digesting all the information above, you might still find yourself on the fence about which van to choose for your conversion.
-In such a scenario, one practical step you can take is to test drive each one.
-This hands-on experience can provide you invaluable insights that go beyond the scope of purely written considerations.
+After reading all the above you might still be on the fence about which van to choose for your conversion.
+In that case one practical step you can take is to test drive each one.
+This hands on experience will give you invaluable insights that go beyond the written considerations.

-When you test drive each van, you get a feel for its driving dynamics, handling, comfort, and overall usability.
-Some vans might be more comfortable to drive, others might offer better visibility, and yet others might have a more intuitive layout of the controls.
-All these factors are equally important to consider, especially if you plan to spend a lot of time on the road, which is the entire goal of van life.
+When you test drive each van you get a feel for the driving dynamics, handling, comfort and overall usability.
+Some vans might be more comfortable to drive, others might offer better visibility and yet others might have a more intuitive layout of the controls.
+All these are equally important to consider especially if you’ll be spending a lot of time on the road which is the whole point of van life.

-Remember, choosing the right van for your conversion is not just about selecting a model with the best specifications on paper.
-It's about choosing a van that feels right for you, that suits your driving style and meets your needs in the best way possible.
-Doing a test drive can help you make this decision with a higher degree of confidence.
+Remember choosing the right van for your conversion isn’t just about picking a model with the best specs on paper.
+It’s about choosing a van that feels right for you, that suits your driving style and meets your needs the best way possible.
+A test drive will help you make that decision with more confidence.

-We go even more in-depth on what options to look for when buying a van from the factory here.
+We go more in-depth on what to look for when buying a van from the factory here.

 Looking for a van conversion company?